Multiple Myeloma

 • Social workers

-Ochsner Health is one of only two cancer care centers in Louisiana accredited by the Foundation for the Accreditation of Cellular Therapy.
+Ochsner Health is one of only three cancer care centers in Louisiana accredited by the Foundation for the Accreditation of Cellular Therapy.
+Ochsner is the only FACT-approved adult cell therapy site for CAR T Cell Therapy.

 FAQs